vitiral/wake/DESIGN.md

   - params:
     - dir (string): directory of module/pkg
     - moduleId: the module id if it is a module
-    - pkgId: the pkg id if it is a pkg
+    - pkgVer: the pkg id if it is a pkg

 The **wakeStoreOverride** is passed to every **container** and must be supported by all containers.
 A good example would be a distributed filesystem